Climate change in China: International cooperation

 China is a part of the United Nations Framework Convention on Climate Change, BASIC Alliance.
 This alliance is an international commitment to work in partnership with Brazil, South Africa, and India.
 BASIC's international commitments and goals are to be carbon net-zero before 2060, and to help achieve the global goal from the UNFCCC of reducing emissions to 1.5% degrees Celsius before pre-industrial levels.
 In 2021, at the UN General Assembly, Chinese leader Xi Jinping stated that China will no longer fund coal-fired power plants abroad.
 Xi also repeated the country's commitment to achieving carbon neutrality by 2060.

 In 2022 the cooperation on climate issues between China and US considerably improved.
 The countries create "a group from both countries to work toward quickly reducing greenhouse gas emissions."
 John Kerry mentioned a possibility of technological help from the part of US and informational help from the part of China.

 In July 2023 John Kerry visited China for advance climate cooperation.
 The main achievement of the visit was some progress in the fields of: "methane reduction commitments; reducing China's reliance on coal; China's objections to trade restrictions on solar panel and battery components; and climate finance."
 This was obtained despite many currently existing obstacles to cooperation.

 In July 2023 China and the European Union hold the Fourth EU-China High Level Environment and Climate Dialogue, declaring they will continue to cooperate in stopping climate change, biodiversity loss and pollution.
 Both sides agree to ensure the success of COP28, implement the Kunming-Montreal Global Biodiversity Framework, advance the High Seas Treaty, cooperate in water policy, reach a global agreement on plastic pollution by 2024.
 Both sides agree to support Circular economy.

 In recent times the China government has made climate change a national strategy and integrated it into the overall layout of ecological civilization construction and economic and social development.
 Systematic thinking has been incorporated throughout the process of carbon peaking and neutrality.
 Indeed, China regards green and low-carbon development as an important part of its national economic and social development plan.

+By 15 November 2025, China together with the European Union, Brazil and 15 other countries had joined the Open Coalition on Compliance Carbon Markets.
+The coalition aims to establish a global carbon market and is considered as one of the main results of COP 30.
+A global carbon market can speed up emission reduction seven-fold.
+China can get more revenue from this project in comparison to other countries - 2.9% of the overall governmental revenue with a price of 50 dollars per ton of CO2.